agawrysiuk/aws-learning/README.md

 1. Learned about DynamoDB and JS API query() / scan() methods
 2. Wrote lambda functions for returning online / active people
 3. Created a DynamoDB table for storing the messages and implemented saving
+4. Created httpApi endpoint with a default JWT authorization to get the chat history from DynamoDB table
+5. Imported chat history while entering some conversation